 Finally, the ratio includes some variations on its composition, and there may be some disagreements between analysts.
 For example, the shareholders’ equity can either be the beginning number, ending number, or the average of the two, while Net Income may be substituted for EBITDA and EBIT, and can be adjusted or not for non-recurring items.

 Furthermore, it is useful to compare a firm’s ROE to its cost of equity.
-A firm that has earned a return on equity higher than its cost of equity has added value and vice versa.
+A firm that has earned a return on equity higher than its cost of equity has added value.
 The stock of a firm with a 20% ROE will generally cost twice as much as one with a 10% ROE (all else being equal).

 The DuPont formula breaks down ROE into three key components, all of which are helpful when thinking about a firm’s profitability.
 ROE is equal to the product of a firm’s net profit margin, asset turnover, and financial leverage:

-While debt financing can be used to boost ROE, it is important to keep in mind that overleveraging has a negative impact in the form of high-interest payments and increased risk of default.
+While debt financing can be used to boost ROE, it is important to keep in mind that overleveraging has a negative impact in the form of high interest payments and increased risk of default.
 The market may demand a higher cost of equity, putting pressure on the firm’s valuation.
-While debt typically carries a lower cost than equity and offers the benefit of tax shields, true value is created when a firm finds its optimal capital structure that balances the risks and rewards of financial leverage.
+While debt typically carries a lower cost than equity and offers the benefit of tax shields, the most value is created when a firm finds its optimal capital structure that balances the risks and rewards of financial leverage.

-This has been a guide to return on equity, the return on equity formula, and pro/cons of this financial metric.
-CFI is a provider of the Financial Modeling & Valuation Analyst (FMVA)™ designation.
-To keep learning and expanding your financial analyst skills, see these additional valuable resources:
+This has been CFI’s guide to return on equity, the return on equity formula, and the pros and cons of this financial metric.
+To keep learning and expanding your financial analyst skills, see these additional valuable CFI resources: